Random node reinforcement and $K$-core structure of complex networks: Result: A percolation analysis

-We test our mean-field theory on some typical random graph models.
-Related equations are left in the appendix.
+We test our mean-field theory of percolation model on some typical random graph models.
 First we consider Erd\"{o}s-R\'{e}nyi (ER) random graphs \cite{Erdos.Renyi-PublMath-1959, Erdos.Renyi-Hungary-1960}.
-For ER random graphs with a mean degree $c$, we have Poisson degree distributions as
+For ER random graphs with a mean degree $c$, we have a Poisson degree distribution as